DianeD/uno/on/onenote-save-dialog.md

 ---
-ms.Toctitle: Use the save dialog
+ms.TocTitle: Use the save dialog
-title: Use the OneNote save dialog
+Title: Use the OneNote save dialog
-description: Learn how to use the OneNote save dialog, the quick and easy way to send web content to OneNote. ms.ContentId: 919b5d94-5f13-44a0-8ad0-84595c1beb93 ms.date: November 18, 2015
+Description: Learn how to use the OneNote save dialog, the quick and easy way to send web content to OneNote. ms.ContentId: 919b5d94-5f13-44a0-8ad0-84595c1beb93 ms.topic: article (how-tos) ms.date: November 18, 2015
 ---

 [!INCLUDE [Add the O365API repo styles](../includes/controls/addo365apistyles.xml)]

 <style>#indent {margin:2px 0px 0px 25px;}</style>